sagars007/starry-fox/README.md

 * Includes many changes such as auto-hide bookmarks bar, floating-compact findbar, newtab page with a starry sky, unread tabs indicator, new container tabs indicator, persistent sound icon on audio tab, ultra compact mode, HTML5 dark mode web notifs, rounded corners in many more menus, etc...
 It's all in the small details...

 * Works best in proton UI compact mode dark theme.
-Tested in Firefox Nightly, Windows 11 & 10 dev builds.
+Tested in Firefox Nightly, Windows 11.

 * How to use userChrome.css: https://www.userchrome.org/how-create-userchrome-css.html